 When you pack for a trip to the UK and Ireland, it will be different depending on the activities and season you plan to visit.
 For example, if you want to include hiking on your travel itinerary, it will be ideal to pack some walking shoes.
 Exploring London alone will keep you on your feet all day.

 We have articles and samples of what to pack for a 3-week vacation.
-You can also check our summer packing list for a 3-week trip.
+You can also check out our summer packing list for a 3-week trip.

 How to get around